aderbique/SynologyCloudflareDDNS/README.md

 # Synology Cloudflare DDNS Script 📜

+*Modified script to update all A and AAAA records in the zone to the same IP address.*

 The is a script to be used to add [Cloudflare](https://www.cloudflare.com/) as a DDNS to [Synology](https://www.synology.com/) NAS.
 The script used an updated API, Cloudflare API v4.

 ## How to use